 - Creates change not just in thoughts but mood and behavior

-- Shifts a client’s response to triggers in order to reduce the risk of relapse
+- Shifts a client’s response to triggers to reduce the risk of relapse

-- Self-awareness – so you recognize triggers, the onset of cravings, and high-risk situations before it’s too late
+- Self-awareness – With this, you can recognize triggers, the onset of cravings, and high-risk situations before it’s too late.

-- Planning – which is crucial if you don’t want to become trapped in a situation rife with triggers and temptation
+- Planning – This is crucial if you don’t want to become trapped in a situation rife with triggers and temptation.

-- Problem-solving – so that you find your way out of situations that otherwise might threaten your sobriety
+- Problem-solving – Practicing this skill is vital to find your way out of situations that otherwise might threaten your sobriety.

-- Responding to your own hurtful beliefs – by not allowing them to derail your recovery
+- Responding to your own hurtful beliefs – When you do this, you don’t allow them to derail your recovery.

 Cognitive-behavioral therapy and other evidence-based recovery treatment therapies are at the core of our services.
 In addition to being trained in numerous modalities, our staff is interested in you and devoted to your recovery.

 Realigning how you think and respond is much more achievable than you think.
-In a cognitive-behavioral therapy program, you will be supported at every step.
-Don’t hesitate.
-Reach out today at 855.796.2102 to learn more about CBT in Colorado at Mile High Recovery Center.
+In a cognitive-behavioral therapy program, the treatment team will support you at every step.
+Don’t hesitate and contact Mile High Recovery Center today at 303-268-2144 to learn more about cognitive-behavioral therapy in Denver.